What is the Child and Family Advocacy Center?

 How are non-offending family members supported?

 The family members meet with the family advocate while the child is being interviewed.
-Family members receive systemic information, referral service and support during this time.
+Family members receive information about law enforcement, child protection, referral service and support during this time.
 The family advocate is available to family members as needed after the interview.

 Who does the advocacy center collaborate with?